Getting Addictive Spending Behaviors Under Control

 My Dad used to call it “letting money burn a hole in your pocket.”
 Call it what you will, but it’s a serious problem for some people.
 If you regularly spend all the money you have, you’ll always be broke.

 Let’s begin with the tools that will limit how much money Donna has at any time.
 If her employer offers it, she should use direct deposit.
-If that’s not available, she’ll need to deposit her entire check as soon as she receives it.
+Most do these days.
+If that’s unavailable, she’ll need to deposit her entire check as soon as she receives it.

 Donna should use payroll deductions to force savings.
 Otherwise, she’s probably going to have trouble accumulating any.
-Deductions are also a good way to save for retirement.
-She might want to consider making regular monthly contributions to an IRA or mutual fund account.
+Deductions are also an excellent way to save for retirement.
+She might consider making regular monthly contributions to an IRA or mutual fund account.

-It’s foolish for Donna to carry much cash.
+It’s foolish for Donna to carry a lot of cash.
 She’ll just be tempted to spend it.
 Before she leaves the house in the morning, Donna should list the items that she expects to buy that day.
 Include everything.
-Even snacks and the daily paper.
 The idea is to only carry the cash she’ll need and get in the habit of only making purchases that are on the list.
-(See 10 Ways to Prevent Non-Essential Spending.)
+(See 10 Ways To Prevent Non-Essential Spending.)

 We respect your privacy.
 Unsubscribe at any time.